bsmarimon/Resistors/README.md

 Resistors
 =========

-A funcitonal GUI for calculating resistor values.
+A functional GUI for calculating resistor values.
 Input color bands of resistors, output is resistance in Ohms.

-Working on allowing for input: resistance in Ohms -> output: colors bands of corresponding resistor
+Currently working on allowing for input: resistance in Ohms -> output: colors bands of corresponding resistor